TaekAndBrendan/easyfm/README.md

 **Note: Please make sure all files are in the designated folder.
 Not sure, please see SW Step 1.**

-* BLAST Step 1: Click Blast first and it will indicate Database (Fig 2A).
+* **BLAST Step 1**: Click Blast first and it will indicate Database (Fig 2A).
-* BLAST Step 2: Select your input file from the dialogue box to format the local database.
+* **BLAST Step 2**: Select your input file from the dialogue box to format the local database.
 You can navigate the files via Browse (Not sure, please see SW Step 1).
 If your target fasta file to create a local Blast Database is in the Project Folder, click the right mouse to see more functions (e.g. Fasta stats) in the Secondary Window.
 Please make sure to select a proper sequence type, Nucleotide or Protein (Fig 2A).
-* BLAST Step 3: Click Create to generate the local database.
+* **BLAST Step 3**: Click Create to generate the local database.
 If you need more specific options, feel free to use “More Options Manually” (Fig 2B).
-* BLAST Step 4: Once completed, all necessary files will be produced in the Project Folder.
+* **BLAST Step 4**: Once completed, all necessary files will be produced in the Project Folder.
-* BLAST Step 5: To run local BLAST, click Run (Fig 2C).
+* **BLAST Step 5**: To run local BLAST, click Run (Fig 2C).
-* BLAST Step 6: Select the proper Database Name generated from BLAST Step 2.
+* **BLAST Step 6**: Select the proper Database Name generated from BLAST Step 2.
 And, select your input query file (fasta file format) to run against the local BLAST database that you created in BLAST Step 2 and 3.
 If necessary, feel free to use the Browse function.
 While the Out File can be automatically linked to the Project Folder, it is possible to change its destination using the Change Folder.
 However, it is highly recommended to use the Project Folder for all analyses.
-* BLAST Step 7: More BLAST options can be selected from the top-down menus of Tools, E-value, Output Type, and CPU.
+* **BLAST Step 7**: More BLAST options can be selected from the top-down menus of Tools, E-value, Output Type, and CPU.
 If necessary, users can provide further options via More Options Manually.
 Click Run to generate the local BLAST outcome.
 Once completed, all necessary files will be produced in the Project Folder unless users indicated the different output folder from BLAST Step 6 or SW Step1 (Fig 2C).
-* BLAST Step 8: If users selected BLAST archive format (ASN.1) from BLAST Step 7 but want to convert a different BLAST output format, please use the Convert option.
+* **BLAST Step 8**: If users selected BLAST archive format (ASN.1) from BLAST Step 7 but want to convert a different BLAST output format, please use the Convert option.
 Please see the Change Folder option in BLAST Step 7 (Fig 2D).
 BLAST Step 9: If users generated a BLAST xml file (internally via easyfm or externally from HPC) but want to parse it, please use the Parsing option.
 Both input and output files can be selected via Browse and Change Folder.
 And, further parsing parameters can be checked or unchecked including Rank, HSP number, E-value, Identify, and Query Coverage options (Fig 2E).

 ##### 3.4.2.2 BLAT Module